Georges Head Battery

 The site consists of the original battery and barracks, designed by Colonial Architect James Barnet, located at the end of Suakin Drive, Georges Heights, two later batteries located adjacent to the corner of Middle Head Road and Best Avenue, Georges Heights, and the Beehive (or Lower) Casemate adjacent to the Armoured (or Upper) Casemate in Chowder Bay Road.
 The Georges Head Battery is one of three forts in the area that were built for the purpose of defending the outer harbour.
 The other two forts are located at Middle Head and Bradleys Head, Mosman.
 The fort became a command post in the 1890s for the coordination of all of Sydney's harbour defences.
 It was decommissioned in 2002 and part of the land is managed by the Sydney Harbour Federation Trust, with other parts managed by the NSW National Parks & Wildlife Service as part of the Sydney Harbour National Park.
-The property is owned by NSW Officer of Environment and Heritage, an agency of the Government of New South Wales.
+The property is owned by Office of Environment & Heritage.

 The site was added to the New South Wales State Heritage Register on 2 April 1999.